lfrati/onesearch.nvim/README.md

 # onesearch.nvim
 What is onesearch?
 Not his [highness of motion](https://github.com/easymotion/vim-easymotion) nor a mind bending [approach](https://github.com/ggandor/leap.nvim).
 This pony does one thing and one thing only: interactively searches for a pattern.

+## Why onesearch.nvim?
+Ever since I discovered plugins like [easymotion](https://github.com/easymotion/vim-easymotion) I've been in love with moving around selecting single char targets.
+With the advent of lua several new search plugins have appeared but despite their extensive configurability I couldn't get them to fit my specific use case.
+In particular I wanted to:
+- highlight visible matches and use TAB to look for more matches outside the visible range
+- show that there is a single match so that I don't have to scan the screen looking for more, and jump to it when I press CR
+- help me recover from mistakes: show me the last valid match when I mistype and show me where I land so I don't lose track of the cursor

 ## Installation
 Using [packer.nvim](https://github.com/wbthomason/packer.nvim)